Drone Sounds for Meditation

 • Consistency helps: Using the same drone settings creates a conditioned response that deepens over time.

-Drones in Traditional Practice
+Drones in traditional practice

 Sound meditation is ancient wisdom, not a modern invention: